Pobedinsky/carapaca/README.md

 ---

-## Architecture
+## 🧱 Architecture

-The project is composed of three main components: server, client and Trusting Agent.
-If the server's and client's functions are obvious, the Trusting Agent will allow the public keys exchange between client-server.
+The project is composed of three main components:

-The system implements:
+- **Client** – Initiates a secure connection request and handles local encryption/decryption tasks.
+- **Server** – Responds to connection requests, manages authentication, and establishes a secure session.
+- **Trusting Agent** – A mediator responsible for securely exchanging public keys between the client and server, ensuring both parties can trust each other before communication begins.

+---

+### 🔐 Cryptographic Components

+The system implements a layered security model using multiple cryptographic techniques:

-- RSA for exchange of a session key
+- **RSA** – Used for the exchange of a symmetric session key between client and server.
-- ECIES for safe encrypt and decrypt
-- Preloaded symmetric keys
-- Digital Signature for authentication server-client
+- **ECIES (Elliptic Curve Integrated Encryption Scheme)** – Ensures confidentiality during data encryption and decryption processes.
+- **Preloaded Symmetric Keys** – Shared keys are distributed securely in advance and used for fast symmetric encryption.
+- **Digital Signatures** – Provides mutual authentication between client and server to prevent impersonation and ensure data integrity.

 ---